 (1) In order to satisfy itself of the identity of a prize winner, the Commission may require the person claiming the prize to complete a statutory declaration containing such information as the Commission considers necessary.

-(2) Before paying any prize the Commission may require the person claiming the prize to complete a statutory declaration stating that the person has not, or is not to that person’s knowledge part of a syndicate which has, acted in a manner contrary to the Act or these rules in relation to a ticket.
+(2) Before paying any prize the Commission may require the person claiming the prize to complete a statutory declaration stating that the person has not acted in a manner contrary to the Act or these rules in relation to a ticket.

 (3) If the holder of a ticket refuses or fails to provide a statutory declaration when required to do so, the Commission may refuse to pay a prize to that person.

+[Rule 17 amended: Gazette 7 Jan 2020 p.
+14.]

 18. Decisions of Commission final and binding

 A decision or determination by the Commission in relation to an instant lottery is final and binding upon the holders of tickets, and any other persons claiming prizes, in respect of the lottery.